-Outline impact to service users, partners, other Council services and staff: As Horizon is the CAMHS generic service, it picks up all cases that fall outside the specialist CAMHS teams.
-It has the highest number of referrals and overall caseload across the service, The reduction in the Council's contribution will reduce the capacity of the service to expand further to meet this need.
+Outline impact to service users, partners, other Council services and staff:

+As Horizon is the CAMHS generic service, it picks up all cases that fall outside the specialist CAMHS teams.
+It has the highest number of referrals and overall caseload across the service.
+If there is no increase in NHS funding, the reduction in the Council's contribution would reduce the capacity of the service to expand further to meet this need.
+However, increased NHS funding should be greater than the reduction in LA funding.